AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Truffle to deploy on Shibuya.md

 truffle migrate --network shibuya
 ```

-We would see something like below to confirm you smart contract is deployed on Shibuya test net.
+We would see something like below to confirm our smart contract is deployed on Shibuya test net.

 ![3](img-Truffle-cookbook/3.png)